TudorIoanMarin/voya-angularjs/README.md

 4. Remove bower and use only npm.

 5. In the home route, add a list which displays all of the former bower libraries.
-Check if their providers/services are present and change the list item some colour of your choice.
+Check if their providers/services are present and change the list item to some colour of your choice.
+For example "Angular Websockets is present in our app.".

-6. Add a route for the not-found controller, change it to AngularJs + JavaScript and use the UpgradeAdapter class.
+6. The "not-found" controller needs to be changed to AngularJS + JavaScript, have it's route configured and it should use upgradeAdapter.

 Please do not remove the footer text.
 You can add more to it. :D